BenjaminSchwessinger/Bacter-Tutorial/README.md

 recombination rate to 0.1 is suspect.
 We do this solely to reduce the computation time required for this analysis.

-Select log normal priors for the population growth rate and final size parameters, with parameters M=0 and S=2.
+Select a log normal prior for the population final size parameter, with parameters M=0 and S=2.

 The priors panel should now look similar to the following: